Fathijem/FUTURE_CS_02/Alerts/trojan_alert.md

 # Trojan Alert

 ## Description
-Triggers when "Trojan" is detected in the threat field.
+Trojan is a malware disguised as legitimate software that allows attackers to gain unauthorized access or control over a system.
+Often used to drop additional malicious payloads.
+Triggers alert when "Trojan" is detected in the threat field.

 ## Severity
 **High**